State

 const stateAtSomePath = get(state`some.path`)

-// Get from module running this execution
+// Get state from current module

 const stateAtModulePath = get(moduleState`isLoading`)